 The Green Economy and related concepts such as Green Growth and the Green New Deal were seized upon with increasing frequency during the recent global financial and economic crisis.
 The concept of the Green Economy aims to identify new ways in which economic growth can go hand in hand with ecological sustainability, social inclusion and fairness.

-The research project Evolution2Green will be carried out by adelphi together with the Institute for Futures Studies and Technology Assessment and the Borderstep Institute, and has the following goals:
+The research project Evolution2Green was carried out by adelphi together with the Institute for Futures Studies and Technology Assessment and the Borderstep Institute, and had the following goals:

 - to develop a comprehensive strategy for the transformation of Germany’s economic system towards a green economy,